In this article:

-- Hardneck: The central stalks of this type of garlic are hard and woody, extending to the basal plate situated at the bottom of the bulb.
-This is considered closer to wild garlic.
+The central stalks of this type of garlic are hard and woody, extending to the basal plate situated at the bottom of the bulb.

-- Softneck: This type of garlic has a non-woody pseudostem, which is made of overlapping leaf sheaths.
-This type gives rise to a flower stalk only under stressful environmental conditions.
+This type of garlic has a non-woody pseudostem, which is made of overlapping leaf sheaths.
 Softneck garlic is what is mostly available in grocery stores.

 Other types of garlic include:

-- Creole garlic: The garlic bulb is rosy or purplish, distinguishable from the intermittent rosy hues of the hardneck varieties.
-This type of garlic is uncommon and, therefore, not likely to be found in grocery stores.
+The uncommon garlic bulb is rosy or purplish, distinguishable from the intermittent rosy hues of the hardneck varieties.

-- Elephant garlic: This variety of garlic, known as Allium ampeloprasum is related closer to leeks than to garlic itself.
-This garlic produces very large cloves.
+This variety of garlic is related closer to leeks than to garlic itself and produces very large cloves.

 Health Benefits of Garlic

-1. May help in lowering cardiovascular disease risk
+1. May help in lowering the risk of cardiovascular disease

 2. May aid in blood sugar regulation

-The role of dietary factors in the prevention of metabolic disorders such as diabetes is well established.
-Garlic is one such food that may help and is now gaining popularity due to its prevalent over-the-counter use.
+Garlic is one such food that may help in diabetes and is now gaining popularity due to its prevalent over-the-counter use.

 3. May provide relief from colds and flu